1800RESPECT counsellors are not available by email

-Unfortunately we are unable to assist with high school, collage university projects and assignments.
+Unfortunately we are unable to assist with high school, college university projects and assignments.

 If you are seeking broader statistical information on sexual assault, domestic and family violence in Australia, please see the Australian Bureau of Statistics website, plus recent reports from the Australian Institute of Health and Welfare, and the Australian Institute of Criminology.

-For completed and current research on violence against women, pleas see the ANROWS (Australian National Research Organisation for Women's Safety) website.
+For completed and current research on violence against women, please see the ANROWS (Australian National Research Organisation for Women's Safety) website.